rowanwins/arcgis-pbf-parser/README.md

    })
 ````

-The decode method returns an object containing the featureCollection, and a boolean specifying if there were too many features and so you need to paginate for more features with the same request.
+The decode method returns an object containing the `featureCollection` object, and a boolean specifying if there were too many features and so you need to paginate for more features with the same request.
 ````
 {
   featureCollection: {